InstallerLegacy/virtualhub.eu.org/docs/1970s/1972/nova-rdos/index.md

 - [!
 RDOS Sort/Merge and Vertical Format Unit Utilities](http://www.novasareforever.org/archive/public/docs/dg/sw/os/rdos/069-400021-00__RDOS-DOS_Sort-Merge_and_Vertical_Format_Unit_Utilities__1983.pdf)
 - [!
 RDOS Backup and Move Utilities](http://www.novasareforever.org/archive/public/docs/dg/sw/os/rdos/069-400022-01__RDOS-DOS-DG-RDOS_Backup_and_Move_Utilities__1983-1984.pdf)

 You may be interested in the Nova computer manuals.
 They were the computers on which !
 Nova RDOS was supposed to run.
-You can download them from Bitsavers:
+You can download them from here:

 - [Data General Nova Manuals](http://www.novasareforever.org/dgdocs.hw/)